byte-fe/react-model/README.md

 The execution of actions returned by useStore will invoke the rerender of current component first.

-It's the only difference between the actions returned by useStore and getActions now.
+It's the only difference between the actions returned by useStore and actions now.

 ```tsx
 import React from 'react'